Datasilk/Saber/README.md

 Generate form fields by writing HTML variables (e.g. `<h2>{{hero-title}}</h2>`) and use them to fill out content for your web pages

+#### Shortcut Keys
+* Ctrl + S (save)
+* Escape (toggle editor / website preview)
+* F1 (Text Editor Command window)
+* F2 Page Content tab
+* F3 Page Settings tab
+* F4 Page Resouces tab
+* F6 Website Settings tab
+* F7 User Management tab
+* F8 Security Groups tab
+* F9 toggle File Browser

 ### Even More Features!
 * Manage a list of acceptable meta title prefixes and suffixes to make sure your website has consistentpage titles
     * Select which prefix or suffix to add to individual web page titles & descriptions via the page settings
+* Manage a list of website icons to use viewed in a web browser, on Android, and on iOS respectively.
 * Create multiple headers & footers for your website and select which ones to use within each individual page's settings
 * Include custom Javascript & Stylesheet files on specific pages within your website or on every page within your website
-* Create lists of content on your web pages by using the List Component to select one or more partial views to render for your list items.

 ## Under The Hood
-Saber uses many technologies developed by [Mark Entingh](http://www.github.com/markentingh), including [Datasilk Core MVC](http://www.github.com/datasilk/core) as the MVC middleware for ASP.NET Core, [Tapestry](http://www.github.com/datasilk/tapestry) for frontend CSS UI design, [Datasilk Core JS](http://www.github.com/datasilk/corejs) as a frontend JavaScript framework, and [Selector](http://www.github.com/datasilk/selector) as a replacement for jQuery at only 5kb in size.
+Saber uses a few technologies developed by its creator, [Mark Entingh](http://www.github.com/markentingh), including [Datasilk Core MVC](http://www.github.com/datasilk/core) as the MVC middleware for ASP.NET Core, [Tapestry](http://www.github.com/datasilk/tapestry) for frontend CSS UI design, [Datasilk Core JS](http://www.github.com/datasilk/corejs) as a frontend JavaScript framework, and [Selector](http://www.github.com/datasilk/selector) as a replacement for jQuery at only 5kb in size.

 ## Future Development
-* Publish content using other formats besides HTML & CSS, such as uploading a PDF, DOC, DOCX, MP3 (for auto-transcribing), or Excel spreadsheet.
 * Upload a cover photo to use when sharing with Facebook, Twitter, and other social platform
-* Other optional meta data fields used within the page settings
+* Page-level meta data management
   * Fields from schema.org (JSON-LD)
   * product related fields (price, saleprice, colors, specs)